MicrosoftDocs/Advertising/advertising/bingads-13/customer-management-service/validateaddress.md

 If the address is valid you can use it as the account [BusinessAddress](advertiseraccount.md#businessaddress).

 For Australia (AU), Canada (CA), and The United States (US), the operation validates whether or not you could ship something to the address.
-For all other countries basic address verification (AVS) is completed.
+For all other countries or regions basic address verification (AVS) is completed.

 ## <a name="request"></a>Request Elements
 The *ValidateAddressRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).